 What Is a Peer-to-Peer Recognition Program?

 Peer recognition - sometimes known as social recognition - occurs when employees express appreciation for their colleagues.
+This can be informal, or can be built into a great recognition strategy as a peer-to-peer recognition program.

 Why is Peer Recognition Important?